Yas Island: Yas Links

 Yas Links is a golf course designed by Kyle Philips, ranked 44th World's 100 Greatest Golf Courses outside the USA (Golf Digest 2018).
-1.8 million cubic metres of material were dredged to form the 18 Hole Championship Golf Course, Golf Club & Golf Shop, pool Area, air-conditioned swing studio and meeting and conference rooms for corporate events.
+1.8 million cubic meters of material were dredged to form the 18 Hole Championship Golf Course, Golf Club & Golf Shop, pool Area, air-conditioned swing studio and meeting and conference rooms for corporate events.

 As of August 2019, Yas Links Abu Dhabi is managed by Troon International.

 Yas Beach

 Yas Beach is a beach located in Yas Island close to Yas Links.
 The beach is lined with mangroves.
 A mangrove tour is launched daily from Yas beach by the Noukhada Adventure Company.

 du Arena and Forum

 The du Arena (formerly known as the "Yas Arena" until June 2012) is a large open-air concert venue located in Yas Bay.
 The venue opened in 2009, depending on configuration, the venue can hold up to 35,000.

 The re-branding preceded the first Madonna concert, part of her MDNA Tour, in the Arab region on 3 and 4 June 2012. du and Think Flash revamped the venue for Madonna's concert, including building up a new 23 m x 54 m stage and developing a complex pyrotechnic and lighting system.

-The arena has hosted many international musicians under the telecom's entertainment platform du Live! in addition to Beyoncé, Madonna, including the Rolling Stones, Janet Jackson, Black Sabbath, Eric Clapton, Kylie Minogue, Shakira, Linkin Park, Nickelback, Eminem, Rihanna, Andrea Bocelli, Metallica, The Weeknd, Kanye West, Enrique Iglesias, Sting, Creamfields dance music festival featuring DJs such as Tiesto, David Guetta and Armin Van Buuren.
-Furthermore, the du Arena has also been the venue for the Middle East's first KCON event featuring various K-pop artists such as BTS, Taeyeon of Girls' Generation, Cho Kyuhyun of Super Junior, Monsta X, Ailee, SS301, and Spica last March 25, 2016.
+The arena has hosted many international musicians under the telecom's entertainment platform du Live! in addition to Beyoncé, Madonna, including the Rolling Stones, Janet Jackson, Black Sabbath, Eric Clapton, Kylie Minogue, Shakira, Linkin Park, Nickelback, Eminem, Rihanna, Andrea Bocelli, Marie Osmond, Metallica, The Weeknd, Kanye West, Enrique Iglesias, Sting, Creamfields dance music festival featuring DJs such as Tiesto, David Guetta and Armin Van Buuren.
+Furthermore, the du Arena has also been the venue for the Middle East's first KCON event featuring various K-pop artists such as BTS, Taeyeon of Girls' Generation, Cho Kyuhyun of Super Junior, Monsta X, Ailee, SS301, and Spica last 25 March 2016.

 The "du Forum" (formerly known as the "Flash Forum" until June 2012) is an indoor events venue.
 It seats up to 4,500.
 The venues are owned by Adler Properties and operated by Spectra.